 But when she saw my results, she tried it.
 Within a month, her joint paint completely disappeared, allowing her to get up off her knees without help or pain.
 And her hair has returned to the luster and thickness it had when she was in her 30’s.

 This is the first time I’ve shared the real benefits I’ve experienced in detail.
-Before now, I’d refused to get into any details, knowing that it would sound too good to be true and would be branded as snake oil. 🙂
+Before now, I’d refused to get into any details, knowing that it would sound too good to be true and is branded as snake oil. 🙂

 If the situation would arise, I’d simply say take a little kombucha, 1/4 cup, each day, for a month and see what happens.